-Cross Cultural Workers in Maternity & Child & Family Health Services
+Cross Cultural Workers in Maternity and Child & Family Health Services

-The Cross Cultural Workers in Maternity & Child & Family Health Services provide a FREE and CONFIDENTIAL service for women and families from migrant and refugee backgrounds, and International students who are birthing and/or using child and family health services in South Eastern Sydney Local Health District.
+The Cross Cultural Workers in Maternity & Child and Family Health Services provide a FREE and confidential service for women and families from newly arrived migrant and refugee backgrounds, and international students who are birthing or using child and family health services across SESLHD.

 The Cross Cultural Workers:

-Women and families can self-refer, be referred by a health professional or community organisation.
+Women and families can self-refer or be referred by a health professional or community organisation.

 Contact:

-Tania Rimes, Children and Communities Program Lead Coordinator, South Eastern Sydney Local Health District,
+For further information please contact Tania Rimes, Children and Communities Program Lead, South Eastern Sydney Local Health District.

 - Pregnancy Information